Kirkia wilmsii

 Common names: (Afr) Basterpeperboom, Bergsering, Slaploot, Wildepeperboom, Wilde-peperboom, Wit sering.
 (Eng) Bastard Pepper Tree, Mountain Kirkia, Mountain Seringa, Wild Pepper Tree.
 (Northern Sotho) Legaba, Modumela, Modumeta.

 Family: Kirkiaceae.
-This family has 1 genus and 3 species in southern Africa and 1 genus in Madagascar.
+This family has 2 genera Kirkia (with 3 species in southern Africa and 1 genus in Madagascar).
 Leaves are often near branch ends and all lack stipules.
 Individual leaves are usually opposite, compound and imparipinnate with many pairs of opposite Leaflets.
 The trees are unarmed.
 Flowers occur in paniculate, bracteate cymes.
 Individual flowers are regular and usually unisexual.
 Although the tree is monoecious (having both male and female reproductive organs on the same plant), only 1 sex appears at a time.
 The Calyx has 4, more or less free Sepals.
 There are 4 free imbricate Petals and usually 4 Stamens in Male Flowers and these are reduced to staminodes in Female Flowers.
 Here the superior ovary (reduced in male flowers) has 4 locules, each with 1 ovule.
 4 fused styles end in a capitate stigma.
 The woody Fruit is clearly 4-angled, dry and splits longitudinally.
 Seeds are triangular in cross section and have little or no endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen).

 Conservation: National Status: L C. (Least Concern).
-2005 (W. Foden and L. Potter).
+2005/06/30.
+(W. Foden and L. Potter).
 The use of tuberous roots in local medicine and for water may become a cause of concern.

 Tree